Droggelbecher/bevy-fast-tilemap/README.md

 ## How it works

-Aims at rendering tilemaps with lightning speed by using just a single quad per map (layer) and offloading the actual rendering to GPU.
-The whole tilemap (-layer) is rendered as a single quad and a custom shader cares for rendering the correct tiles at the correct position.
+The whole map is rendered as a single quad and a custom shader cares for rendering the correct tiles at the correct position.

-Thus each map layer works with two textures: One with integer data type, constructed and maintained internally for storing for each tile position which tile index should be displayed there.
-And a tile atlas that contains all the tiles which should be provided by you (see [assets/](assets/) for atlas examples).
+Thus each map works with two textures: One with integer data type, constructed and maintained internally for storing for each tile position which tile index should be displayed there.
+And the other being a tile atlas that contains all the tiles.
+This one should be provided by you (see [assets/](assets/) for atlas examples).

-This should be faster than most other bevy tilemap implementations for bevy as of this writing.
+As of this writing, this should be (much) faster than most other bevy tilemap implementations out there.

 ## Limitations